 Very Low-Frequency Metal Detector

-Very low-frequency (VLF) metal detectors are the most common on the market.
+Very-low-frequency (VLF) metal detectors are the most common on the market.
 The popularity of that type of device is based on different factors.
 Such metal detectors are good for beginners and hobbyists who do not have any special requirements when it comes to what they want to look for.
-It is good to mention very-low-frequency devices are not the best you can find on the market, so the performance of these is often limited because of their specifications and capabilities.
+It is good to mention very low-frequency devices are not the best you can find on the market, so the performance of these is often limited because of their specifications and capabilities.
 Still, they give you a chance of finding various metal items below the ground, including rings, and coins.
 Very low-frequency metal detectors are also popular because of their price.
-They are not only cheap, they are easy to use, lightweight, have long battery life, and are excellent to practice with and learn how to properly get started metal detecting.
+They are not only cheap, but they are also easy to use, lightweight, have long battery life, and are excellent to practice with and learn how to properly get started metal detecting.
 These are all very good factors for someone who is still in a process of learning.

-Very-low-frequency detectors are also good because they do not use too many components, and it positively affects their weight.
+Very low-frequency detectors are also good because they do not use too many components, and it positively affects their weight.
 The models of this type are generally lightweight, so they are significantly easier to use longer-term than some other types of metal detectors.
 It is also an important factor to consider, especially if you are new to this activity.
 Metal detecting can take hours of hard work so it is far better if your device does not cause additional pressure on your body and hands.
 That’s a good way to maximize efficiency and master the skills faster.
 Thanks to such specifications, very low-frequency detectors are just overall easier to use.

 There are not too many components as common parts of the device, so nothing can confuse you.
 It is quite easy to use the basic controls, even if you are just beginning.
 When you master the skills, you can then transfer to more advanced metal detectors.
 Although there are people that start with this kind of metal detector and never switch because it fits their needs and they are perfectly happy using it for as long as they stay with this hobby.